Cluster Structures on Double Bott-Samelson Cells: Periodicity of DT transformations and Zamolodchikov's Periodicity Conjecture

-Now reflect the leftmost collection of triangles to the top and the rightmost collection of triangles to the bottom, and then flip the rest non-flipped diagonals.
+Now reflect the leftmost collection of triangles with base labeled by a $b$-chain to the top and the rightmost collection of triangles (with base labeled by either a $b$-chain or a $w$-chain) to the bottom, and then flip the rest of the non-flipped diagonals.
 The resulting triangulation is depicted by the above right picture.
 Since these reflections and the diagonal flips only involve triangles that are labeled differently, no mutation is involved.
-By shifting the top chain to the right by two units we get the following left triangulation
+By shifting the top chain to the right by two units we get the following triangulation on the left.

 Similarly, mutating at the white vertices of $\Delta\square \mathrm{A}_n$ corresponds to another collection of diagonal flips, which turns the above left triangulation to the above right one.
-Let us again reflect the leftmost collection of triangles to the top and the rightmost collection of triangles to the bottom, and flip the rest diagonals.
+Let us again reflect the leftmost collection of triangles to the top and the rightmost collection of triangles to the bottom, and flip the rest of the diagonals.
 The resulting triangulation coincides with the initial one.

 In the whole process there are two sequences of reflections on the left from bottom to top (one for a $b$-chain and the other for a $w$-chain) and two similar sequences of reflections on the right from top to bottom, which is the action described in the lemma. \end{proof}